twsnmp/twsnmpfk/docs/twsnmpfk_en.md

 You can now search for PCs, routers, servers, etc. connected to the managed network and register on the map.

 ---
+## Network Report

+TWSNMP FK provides a "Network Report" function that visualizes MAC addresses, IP addresses, hostnames, and other information of devices connected to each port from the FDB (Forwarding Database) table information of network switches, allowing you to grasp the overall connection status of the network.

+### Displaying the Report

+By clicking on the network icon on the map displayed on the "Network" screen, a detailed report of that network will be displayed.
+This report includes the FDB table, last change time of each port, and so on.

+### FDB Table Visualization

+Based on the FDB table information, a list of which MAC addresses are connected to each port, and the corresponding IP addresses and hostnames for those MAC addresses, is displayed.
+This allows you to see at a glance which device in the network is connected to which port.

+### Line Search

+By entering a MAC address or IP address, you can quickly search for the switch port to which the target device is connected.

+---
 ## Map

 The map screen has three large parts.